myseq/cisa_kev_utils/README.md

-# CISA KEV
+# CISA KEV & Utils

-This repo hosts a daily GH action to scrape CISA's KEV catalogs.
-It also includes some utilities for CISA KEV.
+This repo hosts a daily GH action to scrape CISA's KEV catalogs including some utilities for CISA KEV.

-## Archives Repos
+## Archived Repos

 This repos has consolidated from the following repos previously.

  - [kev-dashboard](https://github.com/myseq/kev-dashboard) *[archived]*
  - [kev-catalog](https://github.com/myseq/kev-catalog) *[archived]*
  - [cisa-known-exploited-vulns](https://github.com/myseq/cisa-known-exploited-vulns) *[archived]*

+KEV-Dashboard
+: This is a simple util that generate a dashboard for CISA's KEV.

 ### KEV-Dashboard